AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 ## quickstart

-A codeocean capsule is a bit like a local git repository of files: it can be cloned from a remote (github), it has commits, and it can push or pull commits from the remote.
+A codeocean capsule is a bit like a local git repository of files: it can be cloned from a remote (github), it tracks changes via commits, and it can push or pull commits from a remote.

 ### for throw-away analysis/exploration
 get up and running quickly with DR analysis by *cloning this repo* in CodeOcean:
 - open codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/).
 - hit the `+` icon (top left) and select `"New Capsule" > "Clone from Git"` and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamic-routing-capsule-template`
 - the capsule should open at this readme
 - if you haven't done this before, follow the instructions in `credentials`

 ### for more-permanent, collaborative capsule development
 *create a new repo*, which can serve as the remote for one or more capsules:
 - just hit the big green button to "`Use this template`": a new repo will be created, after you decide on a name
 - follow the `clone capsule` instructions above and supply the link to your new repo
 - the capsule can now pull changes from github, so you can add code files directly to the github repo and pull them in codeocean
 - to push changes *from* codeocean:
     - generate a personal access token for your account in github
     - add it to your account in codeocean

 ## credentials